-1. Reinforce the hierarchy of streets, through the use of trees, shrubs, ground covers, lighting, and signage that are scaled appropriately to the street's width and function.
+1. Reinforce the hierarchy of streets, through the use of trees, shrubs, ground covers, lighting, and signage that are scaled appropriately to the street's width and function; in the case of landscaping through the use of evenly spaced street trees adjacent to the street, landscaped focal points at entrances and at the end of streets, with the most intense landscaping along the entrance roads with less on the secondary roads.

-- 2. Facilitate the location of utility easements within public rights-of-way, and the collocation of utilities within easements, through County coordination with VDOT and local utility companies. - 3.
-Update the Design and Construction Standards Manual (DCSM) to add detailed streetscape standards.
+2. Facilitate the location of utility easements within public rights-of-way, and the collocation of utilities within easements, through County coordination with VDOT and local utility companies.
+Ensure that utility easements and light poles are located so as to not conflict with the landscaping plan or the planting of trees.